 Epsom Derby Festival Runners

-With the Epsom Derby and Epsom Oaks, both races that are open for only 3 year-olds, then we’ve a new batch of Epsom Derby runners each season – basically no horse can win the Epsom Oak or Epsom Derby more than once!
+With the Epsom Derby and Epsom Oaks, both races are open for only 3 year-olds, meaning we have a new batch of Epsom Derby runners each season – basically no horse can win the Epsom Oak or Epsom Derby more than once!